-(2) Any person who knowingly engages in conduct prohibited by any provision of this Act (other than subsection 3(b)) and in the exercise of due care should know that the fish or wildlife or plants were taken, possessed, transported, or sold in violation of, or in a manner unlawful under, any underlying law, treaty or regulation shall be fined not more than \$10,000, or imprisoned for not more than one year, or both.
-Each violation shall be a separate offense and the offense shall be deemed to have been committed not only in the district where the violation first occurred, but also in any district in which the defendant may have taken or been in possession of the said fish or wildlife or plants.

-(3) Any person who knowingly violates section 3(d)-

-(A) shall be fined under title 18, United States Code, or imprisoned for not more than 5 years, or both, if the offense involveslife or plants; or

-(i) the importation or exportation of fish or wild-

-(ii) the sale or purchase, offer of sale or purchase, or commission of an act with intent to sell or purchase fish or wildlife or plants with a market value greater than \$350; and

-(B) shall be fined under title 18, United States Code, or imprisoned for not more than 1 year, or both, if the offense does not involve conduct described in subparagraph
+- (2) Any person who knowingly engages in conduct prohibited by any provision of this chapter (other than subsections (b) and (d) subsections (b), (d), and (f) of section 3372 of this title) and in the exercise of due care should know that the fish or wildlife or plants were taken, possessed, transported, or sold in violation of, or in a manner unlawful under, any underlying law, treaty or regulation shall be fined not more than \$10,000, or imprisoned for not more than one year, or both.
+Each violation shall be a separate offense and the offense shall be deemed to have been committed not only in the district where the violation first occurred, but also in any district in which the defendant may have taken or been in possession of the said fish or wildlife or plants. - (3) Any person who knowingly violates section 3372 (d) subsection (d) or (f) of section 3372 of this title- - (A) shall be fined under title 18 or imprisoned for not more than 5 years, or both, if the offense involves- - (i) the importation or exportation of fish or wildlife or plants; or - (ii) the sale or purchase, offer of sale or purchase, or commission of an act with intent to sell or purchase fish or wildlife or plants with a market value greater than \$350; and - (B) shall be fined under title 18 or imprisoned for not more than 1 year, or both, if the offense does not involve conduct described in subparagraph (A).